zhutong0219/ITIN/README.md

 Demo.py for model test.

+opt.py for the setting of hyper-parameters.

 Pretrained model weight available at: https://pan.quark.cn/s/bc3ee29dd408

+# Data preparation
+The precomputed region features from the raw images using [bottom-up-attention](https://github.com/MILVLG/bottom-up-attention.pytorch) model.

 # Citation
 If you find our work is useful for your project or research, please consider citing our paper: